dvdprrsh/Social-Box-Front-End/README.md

 be used by parents or other guardians to see how well their child drives to make sure they are driving safely.

 ## Usage
-To use the app either download/clone the repository and open it up in Android Studio and run on an emulator or physical device (preferred).
+To use the app either download/clone the repository and open up the client_frontEnd folder in Android Studio and run on an emulator or physical device (preferred).
 Or you can follow this [link](https://1drv.ms/u/s!AuQghy7zJpSHiZB38ocHUScvi4e0iA) and enter the password 'Social-Box' for the APK download.

 ## Requirements
 * Mobile Android Device (preferably version 28 up)